Doctor of Audiology (Au.D.)

 The professional degree programs (AuD and MA) in the School of Communication Sciences and Disorders use a centralized application known as the Communication Sciences & Disorders Centralized Application Service (CSDCAS).
 CSDCAS is a common application that is specific to Communication Sciences and Disorders.
 All applications will be reviewed only through CSDCAS.

-All applicants with degrees in areas other than CSD must have their degree conferred no later than Spring 2021 in order to be considered for admission to the 2021 class.
+All applicants with degrees in areas other than CSD must have their degree conferred no later than Spring 2021 in order to be considered for admission to the Fall 2021 class.

 Applications for the professional degree programs (AuD and MA) must be completed and verified by CSDCAS by February 1, 2021.
 A verified application means that it has been e-submitted, payment has been received, and ALL documentation has been received.
 We recommend that you e-submit your application at least four weeks in advance of the February 1st deadline to ensure the application is verified on time.

 Please note that official GRE scores must be sent directly to CSDCAS from ETS using Code 1756.
 Please do not send your scores to the University of Memphis.